sevagh/demucs.cpp/README.md

 $ mkdir -p build && cd build && cmake .. && make -j16
 ```

+### Download weights

+Pre-converted and ready to use ggml-weights can be downloaded at [huggingface](https://huggingface.co/datasets/Retrobear/demucs.cpp/tree/main).
+These were created as described below.

 ### Convert weights

 Set up a Python env